XiaoYu-Wu12138/WW2-Comics/README.md

 Unlike previous research in visual grounding which primarily focuses on naturalistic images, our study puts the spotlight on comics and presents two novel approaches to address this task.

-1. **Method 1: Entity Pairs Ranking** The first method ranks the image-text pairs retrieved from object detection and Optical Character Recognition (OCR) models.
+1. **Method 1: Entity Pairs Ranking** ranks the image-text pairs retrieved from object detection and Optical Character Recognition (OCR) models.
-2. **MMethod 2: Visual Language Transformer** the second method adopts a transformer-based model that learns to integrate image-text representations.
+2. **Method 2: Visual Language Transformer** adopts a transformer-based model that learns to integrate image-text representations.